Accessories Bicycles Parts Specials Tools

 Spoke Divider

-As with toe clips and straps, you should practice getting your feet in and out of these pedals before you go riding with them.
-The motion is different from that with toe clips, and it also is different with different kinds of click-in pedals.
-Most of these pedals have a release adjustment, which you set according to your leg strength.
+As with toe clips and straps, practice getting your feet in and out of these pedals before you go riding with them.
+The motion is different from that with toe clips, and also different with different kinds of clipless pedals.
+Many of these pedals have a release adjustment, which you set according to your leg strength.

-The photos below show a selection of pedals used in click-in systems.
+The photos below show a selection of pedals used in clipless systems.

 Eggbeater pedal